List of Billboard number-one country songs of 2022

 Elle King (left) and Miranda Lambert (right) collaborated on the chart-topper "Drunk (And I Don't Wanna Go Home)"..

 Hot Country Songs and Country Airplay are charts that rank the top-performing country music songs in the United States, published by Billboard magazine.
 Hot Country Songs ranks songs based on digital downloads, streaming, and airplay not only from country stations but from stations of all formats, a methodology introduced in 2012.
 Country Airplay, which was first published in 2012, is based solely on country radio airplay, a methodology that had previously been used from 1990 to 2012 for Hot Country Songs.
+In 2022, 8 different songs topped the Hot Country Songs chart and 30 different songs topped Country Airplay in 52 issues of the magazine.

 In the issue of Billboard dated January 1, 2022, "Fancy Like" by Walker Hayes held the top spot on the Hot Country Songs chart, and "Thinking 'Bout You" by Dustin Lynch and MacKenzie Porter was atop the Country Airplay chart; both songs retained their positions from the final chart of 2021.
 "Thinking 'Bout You" was replaced at number one in the issue dated January 22 by Michael Ray's "Whiskey and Rain", which reached the top spot in its 65th week on the chart.
 This tied a record set by Travis Denning's "After a Few" in June 2020 for the slowest climb to the top of that listing.
 In April, Elle King and Miranda Lambert's "Drunk (And I Don't Wanna Go Home)" became the first duet by two female vocalists to top a Billboard chart based on country music radio play in nearly 30 years, since Reba McEntire and Linda Davis's "Does He Love You" in November 1993.
 This also started a brief streak of four consecutive collaborative number one singles.